Fall Sneaker Watch: New APLs Have Entered The Chat

 AdvertisementADVERTISEMENT

 Once again, I have to reiterate the fit on these: They’re as true to size as can be, and my entire foot felt supported but not constricted.
 As I went about my day, I have to say — when APL says dreamy, they mean it.
 I like a lot of cushion — so much so that I almost feel like I’m floating on a cloud with every step — and these shoes deliver.
-When I took them out for an inaugural run on the treadmill — a breezy three-mile run,
+When I took them out for an inaugural test drive on the treadmill — a breezy three-mile run, nothing too crazy — I thought they felt great.
+Depending on your personal preferences, you may find these not supportive enough; while the form-fitting midsole does provide substantial arch support, these wouldn't necessarily be my first choice for say, running a marathon.

 For moderate exercise and casual wear, these truly tick all the boxes and then some.
 If I were going on anything longer or outdoors on uneven terrain though, I might suggest something a little more rugged because support and traction are essential to avoid slipping and sliding (aka, things that potentially lead to injury).
 However, for training and HIIT workouts, I really liked how responsive and lightweight the TechLoom Dream was.